modu/website_grokit_ca/articles/web/PaperColumnStoresVSRowStores/PaperColumnStoresVSRowStores.markdown

 #### Late Materialization

-In a CS database, the predicates can be run on the columns separately.
-Since entities in a column are at a fixed offset, that allows to keep a simple binary mask (bit at offset i represents delegate on record at offset i) for all entities that are true for a predicate, and doing a binary AND for the bitmasks of all predicates yields the entities that pass all predicates.
-Then, the tuple are materialized (hence ‘late materialization’).
+Assuming CS (data in a column is stored sequentially), it is very efficient to apply predicates column-by-column instead of row-by-row.
+Since in a CS, _entities in a column are at a fixed offset_, that allows to keep a simple __binary mask__ (bit at offset i represents delegate on record at offset i) for all entities that are true for a predicate.
+Doing a binary AND for the bitmasks of all predicates yields the entities that pass all predicates.
+After this is done, the final output n-tuple can be materialized.

-This avoids partial materialization for entities that eventually have a predicate that return false.

-It is also significantly faster to do things this way since no superfluous data is read.
+This has the potential to be faster than _early materialization_ since:

+##### No superfluous data is read

 In a RS, the data is stored in row-order, which means that after the original seek (which is the slowest operation in a read -- sequential read is extremely fast), only a bit of data can be read (the column required to run the predicate for the row) before having to seek again.

-In CS, a large chunk of column information can be sequentially read, which is much more efficient.
+##### Locality of Reference

+Is a RS, some of the fields for a row might not be needed, but they need to be read anyways.
+Using CS / late materialization, no superfluous data is read.

+##### No Partial Tuples Constructed

+Since after doing the AND of all the columns it is possible to skip all rows for which one of the predicate is false.
+In RS / early materialization, the evaluation of predicate is done in a pipelined fashion, which means that if 9 out of 10 predicates are true and the 10th is false, a 9-tuple is constructed and thrown away.

-### 5.3 Block Iteration
+##### Block Iteration

 The last section of 5.2 covered block iteration and why it is faster.
 It is worth mentioning that CS can also take advantage of the fact that column data will either be all fixed width, or all variable width.
 This means that column that are fixed width can be processed much faster.
 In RS, if any of the column of an record is of variable width, the whole record become variable width and that does away with the possible optimizations.